KoreTeknology/music-from-code/Production/LP_SpiTribe.md

-# SpiTribe LP (2021)
+# SpiTribe (2021)
-This LP is focused on a special type of rythm, a mix between binary and ternary beats, used in techno music to archieve a breaking beat on 12 times (3x4 and 4x3).
+This EP is focused on a special type of rythm, a mix between binary and ternary beats, used in techno music to archieve a breaking beat on 12 times (3x4 and 4x3).
 Also i am using here some type of integrated synths as you can load the file in sonic pi and listen to the entire song, without downloading more samples. ;) Enjoy!

 [Download to listen](Audio_files/spi25_audio.mp3)

+Here is the complete code (download and open in sonic Pi):

 ```ruby
 # "JUST HIT AND RUN"